-- 0 families utilized the reduced criminal history requirements. - 17 VASH families benefitted from the \$0 minimum rent. - 0 families paid a rent portion with garnishments excluded from the rent calculation.
+- 1 family utilized the reduced criminal history requirements. - 19 VASH families benefitted from the \$0 minimum rent. - 0 families paid a rent portion with garnishments excluded from the rent calculation.

-The average number of months VASH participants successfully remained on the rental assisted program increased from a baseline of 16 months to 59 months at the close of the fiscal year.
+The cumulative average number of months currently active VASH participants successfully remained on the rental assisted program increased from a baseline of 16 months to 59 months at the close of the fiscal year.
 The increase in ongoing participation is a result of the positive, collaborative effort between SDHC and the Veterans Administration to ensure VASH participants remain successful on the program.
 Robust case management services rendered by the Veterans Administration in combination with SDHC's rental subsidies ensures utilization of a Housing First model and improves the probability of programmatic success of VASH participants.

-Fiscal Year 2022 outcomes are as follows:
+Fiscal Year 2023 outcomes are as follows:

-MTW Veterans Affairs Supportive Housing (VASH) Voucher Program METRIC Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase). \$16,693 \$18,362 \$26,220 Yes SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$707 \$642 \$1,168 No
+MTW VETERANS AFFAIRS SUPPORTIVE HOUSING (VASH) VOUCHER PROGRAM Metric BASELINE Benchmark Оитсоме Benchmark Achieved?
+SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase). \$16,693 \$18,362 \$28,271 Yes SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$707 \$642 \$1,470 No

-The average subsidy cost per household increased in Fiscal Year 2022 as a result of increasing the separate VASH payment standard schedule.
-Although the increased payment standards resulted in an increase to the VASH lease-up rate, the intended outcome, the average cost per voucher significantly increased as well.
+The average subsidy cost per household increased in Fiscal Year 2023 as a result of increasing the separate VASH payment standard schedule.
+Although the increased payment standards resulted in an increase to the VASH lease-up rate, the intended outcome, the average cost per voucher increased as well.